Ceiridge/TABS-Multiplayer/README.md

 1. Open the TABS folder again, then open `TotallyAccurateBattleSimulator_Data`, then open `Managed`
 1. Copy the `Assembly-CSharp.dll` from the folder you created earlier and paste & replace it in the TABS folder you've just navigated to
 1. Copy the `TABS-Multiplayer-UI.exe` from the folder you created earlier into the game's root directory (the folder you opened at the beginning, near the  `TotallyAccurateBattleSimulator.exe`)
-1. Run `TABS-Multiplayer-UI.exe` to make sure, no AV interferes with the program, then close it again!
-(Especially if you have Avast or Avira and you are experiencing problems, you can add it to the exemptions there)
+1. Run `TABS-Multiplayer-UI.exe` to make sure, no AV interferes with the program, **then close it again!** (Especially if you have Avast or Avira and you are experiencing problems, you can add it to the exemptions there)
+1. Open your advanced firewall settings and add a new inbound rule that allows every TCP 8042 connection
 1. Run the game

 # How To Play